amazon-connect/amazon-connect-chat-ios/README.md

 3. Unzip the downloaded file, if necessary.
 4. Drag and drop the `AmazonConnectChatIOS.xcframework` into your Xcode project.

+>⚠️ Important: Please remember to add 'AWSCore' and 'AWSConnectParticipant' from [AWS IOS SDK](https://github.com/aws-amplify/aws-sdk-ios) while using binaries.

 #### How to Import the XCFramework

 Once you have added the `AmazonConnectChatIOS.xcframework` to your project, you need to import it into your code.
 Here are the steps: